charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 According to Diamond, geography is a big factor.
 Eurasia is the largest continent by far.
 It also has large and varied temperate regions, ideal for evolving a variety of wild grasses and legumes.
-The other continents are smaller, with much of their land area devoted to deserts and rainforests.
-As a result, Eurasia has the best selection of wild plant species suitable for domestication as staple crops.

 Wheat, native to the Fertile Crescent, is high in protein and easy to domesticate[^3].
-Millet in Africa produces far fewer calories for the same amount of effort.
-Corn required such extensive domestication that it barely resembles its wild ancestor.
+Corn, on the other hand, is low in protein and required such extensive domestication that it barely resembles its wild ancestor.
-Furthermore, it's very unlikely that neolithic humans in the Americas overlooked a better grain than corn.
+Diamond further argues that hunter-gatherers were deeply familiar with nearby native plants; it's very unlikely that neolithic humans in the Americas overlooked a better grain than corn.
-Archeological evidence suggests that hunter-gatherers were deeply familiar with nearby native plants.
-And modern domestication efforts have produced many new fruits and vegetables (such as strawberries and blueberries) but no new staples.

 [^3]: Wild wheat stalks shatter when ripe, dropping the kernels on the ground.
 A single mutation kept the stalks in tact.
 The mutated wheat is easier to harvest, and therefore more likely to be spread.
 Barley and peas were domesticated similarly.

-In addition to the best native plants for staples, humans in Eurasia also had access to the best native animals for livestock.
+Humans in Eurasia also had access to the best native animals for livestock.
 There are about 150 species of large plant-eating mammal on the planet.
 The vast majority of them are mean (zebra), panicky (antelope), territorial (deer), slow to mature (elephant), or reluctant to breed in captivity (vicuña[^4]).
 Only about a dozen species are well-suited to domestication, and almost all of them (camel, cow, donkey, goat, horse, pig, sheep, and water buffalo) are native to Eurasia[^5].